Feeling Like “I Have No Life”: Connections To Mental Health

-Do you feel like you've hit a point in your life where you feel dissatisfied with your routines and choices?
+Have you hit a point in your life where you are dissatisfied with your routines and choices?
 Does it seem as though life just isn't what it used to be?
-This doesn't necessarily mean that you have “no life”; perhaps you've just lost touch with parts of your life that sparked interest and motivation, or maybe you're in a rough patch.
+These emotions don't necessarily mean that you have “no life.”
+Perhaps you've just lost touch with parts of your life that sparked interest and motivation, or maybe you're in a rough patch.

-Many people experience periods of dissatisfaction or feelings of stagnation after going through transitions like graduating, changing careers, or moving.
+Many people experience periods of dissatisfaction or feelings of stagnation after experiencing transitions like graduating, changing careers, or relocating.
 Some individuals experience loneliness or social isolation even while living near friends and family.
-Whatever your situation, you are not alone, and with the right tools and self-improvement, your life can be fuller and more satisfying.
-You might even be feeling like "I don't want to do anything" as a result of this dissatisfaction or restlessness.
-To help combat emotions like these, read on for tips.
+Whatever your situation, you are not alone, and with the right tools, your life can be fuller and more satisfying.

 iStock